 Player Development Framework

-Whilst teams will be encouraged to compete respectfully each time they play, premierships and finals series will be delayed until the Under 13’s age group.
-Development Competitions allow coaches to focus entirely on technical, tactical, physical and social development in their players.
+Whilst coaches are encouraged to develop a healthy competitive spirit within their teams, premierships and finals series will be delayed until the Under 13’s age group.
+Development Competitions minimise the chance of compromising a child's experience in the desire to attain a premiership.
+Development Competitions also allow coaches to focus on physical, social, and fundamental skill development in all their players.

 Competing is the essence of Rugby League however, when there is a strong focus on winning, decisions regarding participation and playing for fun with mates, and ensuring a fair and equitable selection process can be compromised.

 Development Competition’s will provide more inclusive environments by promoting personal development and positive social interactions by postponing the current short-sighted consensus that premierships are essential to childhood sports and future sporting success.

 Read through the research and trials that have led to the creation of the Development Competition initiative.

 Reported that their child’s enjoyment of Development Competitions met expectations (27%), occasionally exceeded expectations (21%) or exceeded expectations (29%).

 Reported that the Development Competitions had improved their child’s confidence in Rugby League.

 Reported that Development Competitions had provided increased involvement opportunities in games for their child.

 From our recent analysis, it has been determined that the major reason players are exiting our game is due to a pressured environment that is leading to a negative overall experience (Usher, 2017).
 To mitigate this and create an inclusive environment for all players, we will delay the early specialisation approach to minimise overuse injuries, keep players in the game longer and manage developmental aspects (Martel, 2015).